2020PB/police-brutality/reports/Oregon.md

 Protesters and police stand off in the streets.
 Protesters have formed a line of wooden shields.
 Police charge at the line, striking protesters with batons.
 A drummer is tackled to the ground and beaten with batons.

-tags: protester, tackle, strike, shove, push baton
+tags: protester, tackle, strike, shove, push, baton

 id: or-portland-271